kcheng0222/piipe/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-Raspberry%20Pi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)
 ![MIT License](https://img.shields.io/github/license/kcheng0222/piipe)

 A script to email your RaspberryPi's IP address to you.
-Can be set to execute at boot and only emails when the IP address changes.

-Tested as of 2/2021.
+If everything is working, you should receive an email like below upon reboot and IP has changed.

 ![email_demo](screenshots/email_demo.png)

+The difference between this and similar projects is that this has full detailed Gmail instructions, tested as of 2/2021.
+So it should be compatible with latest updates.

 If you are using DHCP, the IP address of the RaspberryPI could potentially change each time it boots.
 In order to determine the address, one usually connects a monitor and obtains the IP address from boot screen.
 However, it is not always convenient to attach a monitor.
 This script will determine if the IP address has changed and if so, email the new IP address to a designated recipient.

-Note: this script only works in Unix (or Windows WSL).
+Note: this script is Unix based, so you may be able to adopt it for other similar *nix machines.

 ## Table of Contents <!-- omit in toc -->